kragen/derctuo/virtual-machine-setup.md

 still more convenient to invoke it this way.)

-At first I made the mistake of making the disk too small; Ubuntu 20.04 claims to need at least 8.6 GB to install, and in fact used 11 GB.
+At first I made the mistake of making the disk too small; Ubuntu 20.04 claims to need at least 8.6 GB to install, and in fact used 8.8 GB.
-(The QED format, added in recent QEMU versions, is allocate-on-write, so even though the virtual disk is 32 GB, the `ubuntu-base.qed` file it’s stored in is only 11 GB, since it’s mostly unused.)
+(The QCOW2 format is allocate-on-write, so even though the virtual disk is 32 GB, the `ubuntu-base.qcow2` file it’s stored in is only 8.8 GB, since it’s mostly unused.)
 Also, QEMU’s default memory size turns out to be 128MiB, which is too small, and Ubuntu’s installer “reported” this fact by displaying a blank text-mode screen with a blinking cursor and never doing anything else; `-m 2G` or